 As stated above, the total constructed trail length 0-200 feet wide on Intensive Use lands is 27.43 miles.
-Based on updated calculations using the rules and methodology presented in Sections 2 and 3 in Appendix 5, 32.85 miles are approved to be constructed.
-This is less than the 35.4 miles noted as approved in the 2005 UMP amendment.
-Gore Mountain is authorized to operate up to 40 miles of ski trails, and therefore has 7.15 miles of trails available for future planning and approval.
+Based on updated calculations using the rules and methodology presented in Sections 2 and 3 in Appendix 5, 32.95 miles are approved to be constructed.